Shobha-bhati/Power-BI-HR-Data-/README.md

 5. Job Satisfaction Matrix by Role and Rating (heatmap)

-**Skills Demonstrated**

-1. Data visualization and dashboard design in Tableau

-2. Business understanding of HR metrics and employee behavior

-3. Data interpretation and analytical storytelling

-4. Use of Excel for preprocessing and data modeling

-5. Communication of insights through visual tools

 **Conclusion**

-This project demonstrates the use of Tableau for creating insightful, interactive dashboards that support HR decision-making.
+This project demonstrates the use of Power BI for creating insightful, interactive dashboards that support HR decision-making.
 By visualizing key metrics like attrition, demographics, and job satisfaction, the dashboard provides a clear view of workforce trends.
 It reflects practical skills in business analytics and the ability to translate data into actionable insights.